 Jocelyn Wehr, Unclassified Library Staff

-- Monitor the Libraries’ long-range planning and allocation of resources—staff, physical space, equipment, collections, digitally-based information, etc.—in light of the needs of different academic disciplines and the flat budget situation.
-Assess the adequacy of these plans and resource allocations to support teaching (including both undergraduate and graduate) and research.
+- Monitor and support the Libraries’ long-range planning and allocation of resources—staff, physical space, equipment, collections, digitally-based information, etc.—in light of the needs of different academic disciplines and the budget situation.
+Assist in communicating about planning resource allocations to support teaching (including both undergraduate and graduate) and research.
 Report issues and recommendations for action to SenEx. (ongoing)

-- Monitor the effectiveness of communication between the Libraries and students, faculty, and staff, about topics including but not limited to library-based instruction in classes and academic programs in support of university-wide learner outcomes.
+- Assess and assist with the effectiveness of communication between the Libraries and students, faculty, and staff, about topics including but not limited to library-based instruction in classes and academic programs in support of university-wide learner outcomes.
 Report issues and recommendations for action to SenEx. (ongoing)

 - Obtain a report from the Open Access advisory board concerning activities, and long-range planning for Open Access at KU.